 This type of audit is in-depth and will look at all documented processes.

-Businesses looking to maintain their certification must sit Recertification Audit as it is a requirement that certified bodies such as QMS ensure the ongoing compliance of a certified organisation against strict guidelines.
+Businesses looking to maintain their certification must sit Recertification Audit as it is a requirement that certified bodies such as Citation ISO Certification ensure the ongoing compliance of a certified organisation against strict guidelines.

 A Surveillance Audit is an onsite periodic review, usually performed once a year, of an organisation’s Management System.